Lessons Learned: 10 Tips to Prevent a Wasted Marketing Investment

 - Invest in marketing analytics software

 Before building Menemsha Group on the Inbound Marketing methodology I foolishly invested (multiple times) in "one time marketing projects" including multiple web site launches and re-launches.
 You could say I have learned a thing or three when it comes to investing in marketing.
-To be direct and upfront, one-time marketing projects will have little impact on growing your market share and they certainly will not deliver a sustainable revenue stream unless you deploy them as part of your overall marketing strategy.
+To be direct and upfront, one-time marketing projects will have little impact on growing your business or expanding market share and they certainly will not deliver a sustainable revenue stream unless you deploy them as part of your overall marketing strategy.
 Take it from me and the lessons I’m about to share that there is a right way and wrong way to do it.
 Follow my lessons learned and prevent a wasted marketing investment and maximize your ROI.

 I launched Menemsha Group in July 2008 and for the first several months I did what I had done throughout my entire career in IT staffing sales, I pounded the phone.
 I had a friend build me the most rudimentary web site you can image so I could just get my name out there and “hang my shingle.”
 Not too long into my endeavor however I realized I would need another way to prospect other than cold calling because I couldn’t consult with clients and host training workshops AND simultaneously keep my sales funnel full.
 So, in addition to my rudimentary web site I started blogging on blogger.com and I incorporated Constant Contact for email marketing.
 I needed leads to call on and I needed warm leads, just like your sales people need.